HOME | SPECIAL OFFER | PRODUCTS | FREE ADVERTISING | HINTS & TIPS | HOW TO RUN A RESTAURANT | LINK EXCHANGE | FEATURED BUSINESSES

 3. Profit & Loss.

 The profit and loss account shows how well your business has performed financially in it's trading activities over a set period of time, usually a year.
-Although profit and loss does not mean cash profit, it is an indication of how well your business turns stock/services into profit and how much of a profit margin it makes.
+Although profit and loss does not mean cash profit, it is an indication of how well your restaurant turns stock/services into profit and how much of a profit margin it makes.
+A profit and loss account should contain the following information:

-Sales Revenue (money you have made from trading)
+Sales Revenue (money you have made from trading).

-Cost of Sales (stock)
+Cost of Sales (stock).

-Gross Profit Margin (see ratios)
+Gross Profit Margin

-Operating Expenses (Wages, Bills Etc)
+Operating Expenses (Wages, Bills Etc).

 A Profit Before Tax Figure (PBT).